 Jean Williams Taylor posted an image of her fingernails on social media enquiring if anybody had seen anything similar before, and it turns out her curved fingernails were a sign of lung cancer.

-Finger clubbing is the term given to Jean’s symptom and while it may be less common than other symptoms, it is a symptom of lung cancer.
-The NHS describe finger clubbing as ‘changes in the appearance of your fingers, such as becoming more curved or their ends becoming larger’.
+Finger clubbing is the term given to Jean’s symptom and while it may be less common, it is a symptom of lung cancer.
+The NHS describes finger clubbing as "changes in the appearance of your fingers, such as becoming more curved or their ends becoming larger."

-Jean shared her post in the hope she could help others, ‘2 weeks ago I posted this pic on my wall asking if anyone had seen nails like this.
-A few google post later and I was urged to go to the Doctor.
-A tad extreme I thought….
+Jean shared her post on Facebook in the hope she could help others.
+She stated in the caption with the image, "2 weeks ago I posted this pic on my wall asking if anyone had seen nails like this.
+A few google posts later and I was urged to go to the Doctor.
+A tad extreme I thought...."

-‘When your nails curve its often linked to heart and lung disease and its official term is “clubbing” I had no idea….Did You ????
+She went on to say that she had no idea that her curved nail could be related to cancer.
+She said, "When your nails curve it's often linked to heart and lung disease and its official term is "clubbing" I had no idea....Did You ????"

-‘Hope this post can help someone else in the early stages of cancer.
-Big shout out to the NHS you have been excellent and I thank all the staff that have dealt with my diagnosis.’
+She ended the post by stating that she hopes sharing this image can help other people get checked out.
+She said, "Hope this post can help someone else in the early stages of cancer.
+Big shout out to the NHS you have been excellent and I thank all the staff that have dealt with my diagnosis."

-Another Facebook user said, ‘Thank you , didn’t know this x I wish you all the best with treatment and to be feeling better soon xx’
+Another Facebook user commented, "Thank you, didn’t know this x I wish you all the best with treatment and to be feeling better soon xx"

 • A cough that doesn’t go away after two or three weeks